-This problem is an example of a goal programming problem.
-For this market sharing problem, we want to allocate retailers to two divisions of a company in order to optimize the trade-offs of several market sharing goals.
-This problem is formulated as a mixed integer linear programming problem using the Gurobi Python API and solved with the Gurobi Optimizer.
+In this example, we’ll show you how to solve a goal programming problem that involves allocating the retailers to two divisions of a company in order to optimize the trade-offs of several market sharing goals.
+You’ll learn how to create a mixed integer linear programming model of the problem using the Gurobi Python API and how to find an optimal solution to the problem using the Gurobi Optimizer.

 This modeling example is at the beginner level, where we assume that you know Python and that you have some knowledge about building mathematical optimization models.
-The reader should also consult the documentation of the Gurobi Python API.
+You may also want to check out the documentation of the Gurobi Python API.

 Access the Jupyter Notebook Modeling Example